 - Speaking of rainy, we purchased the amazing Slumberjack Roadhouse Tarp for $120.
-It is essentially a tarp made for SUVs and trucks with camper shells; it set up quickly, extremely versatile, and weather resistant.
+It is essentially a tarp made for SUVs and trucks with camper shells; it sets up quickly, extremely versatile, and weather resistant.
 We used it a few times during the summer rains in the mountains before we received our shell.
 Otherwise, I’d have some photos.
 It provides a great place to cook, hang out, and get out of the sun or rain.
 Joan and I both marveled at how much thought someone put into the design and how compact it is overall when packed up.
 Highly recommend it.
 If you factor in the cost of a similar quality tarp, stakes, poles, and guylines, the overall cost is reasonable, in my opinion.
-Update February 2021 – Read more about it here.
+Update February 2021 – Read more about it here

-- Continuing our homey theme, Joan and I met a person in Horseshoe Canyon who had a kitchen mat that fits just over the tailgate (get a large size).
+- Continuing our homey theme, Joan and I met a person in Horseshoe Canyon who had a kitchen mat that fits just over the tailgate (get a large size or cut one down).
 Joan immediately wanted one for sitting on, leaning on when lounging out in the morning or the evening, and making an area to place things on.
 Combined with our scraps of foam pads that serve many different purposes (sit pad, changing pad for shoes, insulation on the side of the wheel well when sleeping, etc.), the liftgate makes a suitable place to sit.
 During more temperate weather, we use the camp chairs stored in the back of the truck.
 And the tailgate doubles as a table/cooking area.
 The “Live, Laugh, Love” mat ends up as delightfully cheesy, homey, and good advice for anyone.
 Joan provided the link if you want the specific version of this tchotchke for your tailgate (the 18″x55″ mat overlaps slightly).

 - The carpeting allows us to have two velcro mesh cargo pockets containing a Luci light.
 We find the Luci Light gives a soft glow at night, perfect for inside the truck cap.
 The pockets themselves become handy at night for stashing items.